veeravara/Oldagram/README.md

-# Oldagram: Instagram for the older generations😎
+# Oldagram: Instagram for the older generations😜